ga-wdi-lessons/git-intro/readme.md

   - repo, working tree, index (aka staging area), commit
 - Describe what a git remote repository is.
 - Differentiate between git as a tool, and github as a service
-- Define and differentiate between forking and cloning

 ### Mechanical
 - Initialize a local git repository
 - Add and commit changes to a git repository
 - Add a remote repository, and push/pull changes to that remote
 - Use the 'fork, clone, and pull request' model to submit assignments
-- Un-initialize a git repository

 ## Framing